junxit/us-congress-bills-113/metadata.md

 - 2014-05-28 — Ms. Ros-Lehtinen moved to suspend the rules and pass the bill, as amended.
 - 2014-05-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4850)
 - 2014-05-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4850)
+- 2014-06-02 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.